bitcoin-sv/ts-sdk/docs/concepts/TX_SIG.md

 ## Conclusion

 Transaction signatures are at the heart of the security and trust model of blockchain technology.
 They enable the secure transfer of digital assets between parties without the need for a central authority.
 By understanding the components and functionality of transaction signatures, users and developers can better appreciate the sophisticated mechanisms that keep the BSV network secure and trustworthy.
+You can learn more about how transaction signatures work within the TypeScript BSV SDK [here](../low-level/TX_SIG.md).